SECRETS OF THE MANTIS BOXING ART

 After his full year had passed, Wang went home to Shandong.
 A year after that, he sent a letter to Master Luo, saying that his wife and concubine had each delivered a child, and that he was more delighted than words could express.
 Several years later, he had so many children that they formed a long line.
 If he now has many children and yet the wife and concubine are the same women as before, then the difference between before and after is surely the result of him practicing the Luohan exercises.

 These exercises truly have the capacity to change a weak body into a strong one.
-The movements are gentle and easy to practice.
+The movements are relatively mild and thus are easy to practice.
 Throughout the exercises, the breathing is regulated and orderly.
 Within boxing arts, this is an excellent tool for greatly boosting one’s energy.
 I hope my fellow practitioners will not underestimate it.

 [TWELVE] IRON PALM